Modules and Courses - Organization of the Program

 - Evaluation of Examination Results

 - Passing and Failing an Examination

 These study regulations consist of a general part and a special part.
 The general part of the study regulations covers the topics common to all the masters programs.
 Each individual masters program has a special part that explains the regulations specific to its program.
 For legal purposes, only the German version is binding.
-The corresponding links are provided below:
+The link to both the general and the ECM specific parts of the study regulations are provided below: